Skip to main content

 Subject-specific Knowledge:

-• Describe common analytical techniques in chemistry.
+• Familiarity with common analytical techniques in chemistry.

 Subject-specific Skills: